 About the Department

-• Faculty – The Department has ten faculty members four of whom have named faculty positions.
+• Faculty – The School has ten faculty members four of whom have named faculty positions.
 The Operations Management faculty were ranked as the 30th most research productive Department in the United States by OR/MS Today and ranked 4th in the Southwest region by the Journal of Operations Management.
 Tim Urban, Professor of Operations Management was ranked the 8th most productive Operations Management individual in the United states by the Journal of Operations Management.

 • Undergraduate Students – On their Major Field Tests, a national exam given to graduating seniors, our Finance majors for the past six years have scored at the 95th percentile (the highest percentile reported) in the Finance area.
 For all business areas they have scored at the 90th percentile or higher for all semesters except one.